How Are Porn And Performance Anxiety Related?

 Insecurity

 Porn might also fuel insecurities in men.
-Many men face insecurities about their penis size, genitals, or body shape.
-They may not know that the average penis size, when flaccid, ranges from one to four inches, while an average erect penis can stretch from five to seven inches, which is often shorter than the penises that may be shown in porn.
-As a result, some men who watch porn could feel inferior and insecure about their size, despite fitting within average ranges.
+Many men experience insecurity about their penis size, genitals, or body shape.
+They may not know that the average penis size when flaccid ranges from one to four inches, while an average erect penis can stretch from five to seven inches, which is often shorter than the penises that may be shown in porn.
+As a result, some men who watch porn could feel inferior and insecure about their size.

-Men might also feel inadequate in their ability to pleasure their partner compared to the porn actors they see online.
-However, it might be helpful to remember that porn is a profession, and the individuals in the videos are actors who have been edited and have worked with a team to produce a video that is interesting and engaging to viewers.
-Some actors have also received plastic surgeries to change their bodies.
+Men might also believe their ability to pleasure their partner is inadequate after they compare themselves to pornography actors they see online.
+It might be helpful to remember that porn is a profession, and the individuals in the videos are actors who have been edited and have worked with a team to produce a video that is interesting and engaging to viewers.
+Some actors may have also received plastic surgeries to change their bodies.

 Anxiety risk